Gixx/worstpractice.github.io/src/_posts/2020-01-20-create-a-simple-hamburber-menu-with-css.md

 #### 1. Wrapper

-I tried some "wrapper-less" solutions during the development process, but any of them could satisfy my criteria.
+I tried some "wrapper-less" solutions during the development process, but none of them could satisfy my criteria.
 We **NEED** a wrapper.
 Anyways I like boxing and encapsulating.

 ```html